rust-lang/rust/src/doc/rustc-dev-guide/src/appendix/stupid-stats.md

 should be easier than forking the compiler (and keeping it up to date as the compiler evolves).

-I have gradually been trying to improve the API of librustc to make creating a drop-in tool easier to produce (many others have also helped improve these interfaces over the same time frame).
+I have gradually been trying to improve the API of librustc_middle to make creating a drop-in tool easier to produce (many others have also helped improve these interfaces over the same time frame).
 It is now pretty simple to make a tool which is as close to rustc as you want it to be.
 In this tutorial I'll show